 You can, of course, also do that while at the same time having the audio played through some wired-in speakers as well.

 Sonos Amp v Connect:Amp: What's the difference?

-The Sonos Amp has double the power (125 Watts per channel) of the Connect:Amp and offers a larger amount of connected speakers if you stick to the Sonance Architectural range.
+The Sonos Amp has double the power (125 Watts per channel) of the Connect:Amp and offers a larger number of connected speakers if you stick to the Sonance Architectural range.

-There is, of course, also that HMDI connectivity that's lacking on the Connect:Amp; as well as AirPlay 2 support as well.
+There is, of course, also that HMDI connectivity that's lacking on the Connect:Amp, as well as AirPlay 2 support.

 The Amp also has its own IR sensor on the front so you can control its volume using your TV remote control.

 AirPlay 2 is on board, meaning that you can sync up your old speakers β via the Amp β to the HomePod or other third-party AirPlay 2 speakers for another multi-room audio setup.
 You can also use the Amp as a conduit to adding older, non AirPlay, Sonos speakers to an AirPlay group.